Out of School Time

 Early Grade Literacy Camp

-The Early Grade Literacy Camp will be held virtually from July 6- August 7 for students grades k- 3.
+The Early Grade Literacy Camp will be held virtually from June 29- July 24 for students grades K- 3.
 The camp is designed to address literacy-based needs and prevent summer backslide by providing virtual one-on-one and small group instruction.
 Daily activities will integrate literacy with science, art and technology.
 Each day of camp will focus on a new theme, including Under the Sea, Around the World, and Superheroes!

 Girls Inc. of Philadelphia and Southern New Jersey’s Early Grade Literacy initiative helps children develop the skills and attitudes necessary to become proficient readers by the fourth grade.
 The program uses literacy-based enrichment activities to make reading fun while building critical early literacy skills.
 Age appropriate lessons focus on reading aloud, comprehension, grammar, writing, spelling, vocabulary, sentence composition, fluency, and phonetics.